amorehead/Equivariant-GNNs/README.md

 ## Description

-An SE(3)-equivariant transformer for random graphs.
+An environment for running experiments with equivariant GNN architectures

 ## How to run